 Presentation: Patient with a genetic diagnosis of Lynch syndrome

 Lynch syndrome is an inherited colorectal cancer condition that confers a high risk of developing other cancers.
-It is essential to identify the causative gene before making management recommendations.
+It is essential to identify the causative gene variant before making management recommendations.

 At a glance: